 Coordinated industry solutions and PPPs can and do play a role in maintaining the availability and affordability of insurance in the context of climate change.
 Insurers participate in PPPs to build community resilience which in turn helps maintain insurance affordability and availability.
 Member states can also actively promote insurance in order to ensure adequate protection for their citizens.
 The nature of these solutions/partnerships and their roles vary according to the areas/risks they relate to.
 As there is no such “one size fits all” solution applicable at European level, they should be defined at national level.
 In any event, this will never be sufficient, and it is ultimately for governments to take the necessary and decisive actions to enhance adaptation and address the protection gap.

 Floods are a good example in this respect.
-National and local authorities should enhance resilience by implementing effective prevention measures: requests to build on flood plains should be denied (land-use planning), while flood defences for vulnerable areas should be maintained and reinforced and building codes adapted (eg building elevation). [link]
+National and local authorities should enhance resilience by implementing effective prevention measures: requests to build on flood plains should be denied (land-use planning), while flood defences for vulnerable areas should be maintained and reinforced and building codes adapted (eg building elevation).
+Flood Re in the UK has been set up to help to close the protection gap and reduce impacts of future volatility from changes in climate risk [link].

 Public authorities also have a key role to play in tackling underinsurance of natural catastrophe risks in countries where the protection gap is significant, and this can indeed be done through PPPs in certain areas or simply the active promotion of insurance for natural perils in other areas.